anuragtb/pdfcpu/core/validate.md

 <br>

-Please also refer to `pdfcpu help validate` for details about this command.
+Please also refer to `pdfcpu help validate`.